chan-jon/G17_JustDab/README.md

 python pngdecode.py
 ```
 3. Double-click the "capture_1sec.bat" script to start capturing from the WebCam
-4. Stay still for the first few pictures to calibrate the Neural Network
+4. Stay still for the first few pictures to calibrate
    * Note: Some WebCams need to be warmed up first before getting a clear picture, please take a few pictures to warmup the camera